percona/percona-xtradb-cluster/doc/source/features/multimaster-replication.rst

 Multi-master replication means that you can write to any node and be sure that the write will be consistent for all nodes in the cluster.
-This is different from regular MySQL replication, where you have to apply writes to master to ensure that it will be synced.
+This type of replication is different from regular MySQL replication, where you have to apply writes to master to ensure that it will be synced.

-With multi-master replication any write is either committed on all nodes or not committed at all.
+With multi-master replication, any write is either committed on all nodes or not committed at all.
 The following diagram shows how it works for two nodes, but the same logic is applied with any number of nodes in the cluster: